RetroDECK/ES-DE/ANDROID-DEV.md

 ### Fake-08

 This RetroArch core is a good port of the official PICO-8 game engine which does not exist on Android.
-It's not shipped with RetroArch by default though so you need to manaully install it.
-After download you'll need to place it inside's RetroArch's downloads directory and then install it from the RetroArch app.
-Details on how to accomplish this can be found on the Internet.
+It's not shipped with RetroArch by default though so you need to manually install it.
+After download you'll need to place the core inside's RetroArch's downloads directory and then install it from the RetroArch app.
+You must use the 64-bit version with the filename `libfake08-arm64.so`.
+Details on how to manually install cores in RetroArch can be found on the Internet.
 Fake-08 can be downloaded from their GitHub site.

 https://github.com/jtothebell/fake-08/releases